ImageMagick/Usage-Markdown/basics/index.md

 ## Complex Image Processing and Debugging {#complex}

 Thanks to the addition of [Image Sequence Operators](#image_seq) (see above), you no longer need to process images one step at a time, saving the image and re-reading it again each time.
-Instead you can now simply hold the intermediate image in memory and continue processing it.
+Instead, you can now simply hold the intermediate image in memory and continue processing it.
 This saves a lot of time, both in the converting of images to a file format, and in the actual IO to save the image to slow disk.

 This type of image processing commands can become very long and complex.
-As such it is better to write the command in scripts, and try to place each major operation on a line by itself for easier programming and editing.
-See [Hints for Better ImageMagick Shell/PHP Scripts](../api/#scripts).
+As such, it is better to write the command in scripts, and try to place each major operation on a line by itself for easier programming and editing - see [Hints for Better ImageMagick Shell/PHP Scripts](../api/#scripts).

 For example, here I go though a whole complex processing sequence to generate a red button on a black background.